-The situation remained critical in August, and in Tehran, the daily death toll stayed at 100.
+The situation remained critical in August, and in Tehran, the officially-recorded daily death toll stayed at 100.

-On August 7, it was reported that the office of Grand Ayatollah Ali Sistani, a Shia spiritual leader with a huge following around the world, including in Iraq, where he is based, donated a billion dollars to Iran to help the country fight the epidemic.
-At the same time, health ministry spokeswoman Dr. Sima Sadat Lari stated that, of the one billion dollars from Iran’s own National Development Fund that had been allocated to fight coronavirus, only 30 percent had been received so far.
-She also said the people of Qom must wear masks and if they failed to do so, the number of deaths seen earlier in the year would return.
-However, just as Lari made her statement, the chairman of parliament’s Health Committee said that between 40 and 50 percent of Iranians cannot afford to buy masks.
+On August 7, it was reported that the office of Grand Ayatollah Ali Sistani, a Shia spiritual leader with a huge following around the world, including in Iraq, where he is based, had donated a billion dollars to Iran to help the country fight the epidemic.
+At the same time, health ministry spokeswoman Dr. Sima Sadat Lari stated that of the one billion dollars from Iran’s own National Development Fund that had been allocated to fight coronavirus, only 30 percent had been received so far.
+She also said the people of Qom must wear masks and if they failed to do so, the death toll recorded earlier in the year would return.
+However, just as Lari made her statement, the chairman of parliament’s Health Committee said that between 40 and 50 percent of Iranians could not afford to buy masks.

 Read Iran's coronavirus chronology for August 2020

-Politicians took steps to start the impeachment process against the education minister, Mohsen Haji-Mirzaee, who had been criticized for giving contradictory messages about the return to school and whether it was mandatory for students to attend class.
+Politicians took steps to start the impeachment process against Education Minister Mohsen Haji-Mirzaee, who had been criticized for giving contradictory messages about the return to school and whether it was mandatory for students to attend class.
 It was the latest in a string of attempts to find a scapegoat for the ongoing crisis.

-Rouhani also urged people not to compare Iran’s handling of the crisis with other countries, adding that it was important to remember that Iran was unique, because of its distinct cultural and religious heritage, but also because of the harsh sanctions people had to live under.
+Rouhani also urged people not to compare Iran’s handling of the crisis with that of other countries, adding that it was important to remember that Iran was “unique” because of its distinct cultural and religious heritage, but also because of the harsh sanctions people had to live under.